vpdb/server/src/app/vpinball/README.md

 ### Bumpers

-VP comes with a standard bumper mesh which contains four separate elements:
+Visual Pinball comes with a standard bumper mesh which contains four separate
+elements:

 - a base
 - the ring